What is a Volcano and What are its Various Types?

 Active Volcanoes: The volcanoes that are labeled as active volcanoes have the tendency to erupt at any given point in time.
 There are similarly active volcanoes that are erupting already.

 Dormant Volcanoes: Dormant Volcanoes are the ones that have not erupted for a long time, but they are expected to erupt in the distant future.

-Extinct Volcanoes: The volcanos which have not erupted for tens of thousands of years and are not likely to erupt in the future are generally termed as extinct volcanoes.
+Extinct Volcanoes: The volcanos which have not erupted for tens of thousands of years and are not likely to erupt in the future are generally termed extinct volcanoes.

 If you are wondering how volcanic mountains are formed, they occur in the following way.
-At first, during the eruption, the magma or molten rocks rise above the surface.
+At first, during the eruption, magma or molten rocks rise above the surface.
 The formation of magma takes place when the Earth’s mantle melts.
 Such melting occurs due to the high pressure exerted on them.
 Such pressure is caused by the movement of tectonic plates, either pulling apart or pushing towards one another.

 (image will be uploaded soon)